raccoongang/edx-platform/openedx/core/djangoapps/edx_global_analytics/README.md

 Celery settings located in `lms/envs/aws.py`:

 ```
-For scheduling tasks, entries can be added to this dict.
+For scheduling tasks, need to be added to this dict.
 CELERYBEAT_SCHEDULE = {
     """
     'collect_stats' is the celery periodic task that gathers information about the